shiva-sai-824/stories_application/README.md

-# MomentReel - Ephemeral Stories Web Application 📸✨
+# 24hr Story Feature 📸✨

-MomentReel is a client-side web application delivering a modern "stories" experience, allowing users to share ephemeral image-based content that automatically expires after 24 hours.
+It is a client-side web application delivering a modern "stories" experience, allowing users to share ephemeral image-based content that automatically expires after 24 hours.
 This project demonstrates proficiency in building interactive and responsive user interfaces with contemporary frontend technologies.

 ---